 - Candidates must be available to meet with the Advisory Committee during the month following submission.

-- Recipients must write a two- to three- page illustrated reports detailing their experience and be willing to present reports to the Advisory Committee at its annual meeting.
+- Recipients must provide photos or video and a brief description of their experience on our website and present reports to the Committee at its annual meeting.
 Recipients are also encouraged to share their experience with the local news media and through public presentations.

 - Funds will be made to teachers or, preferably, a team of teachers.

 - Seven thousand five hundred ($7500) will be available this year.

 - Funds are intended to cover a major portion of the applicants’ costs, supplemented by the applicants’ own funds or other sources.